copasi/model_replicator/README.md

 ## License

-This program is Copyright Pedro Mendes 2024 and is provided under the Artistic License 2.0, which is an OSI approved license.
+The software *sbmodelr* is Copyright © 2024 Pedro Mendes, Center for Cell Analysis and Modeling, UConn Health.
+It is provided under the Artistic License 2.0, which is an OSI approved license.
 This license allows non-commercial and commercial use free of charge.